luxtorpeda-dev/action-build-generate-file-matrix/README.md

 ## Building

 * Make any changes to the index.js
-* Once done, run the following command `node_modules/@zeit/ncc/dist/ncc/cli.js build index.js` and create a tag
+* GH action will automatically generate the dist/ folder